FSMatias/firebase-authentication/README.md

 };
 ```

-3. Install `@angular/fire` - the official library for Firebase and Angular
+3. Install `@angular/fire` and `firebase`- the official libraries for Firebase and Angular
 4. Import the Firebase libraries into the `app.modules.ts`:

 ```